Those most prone are children under 2 years-old and seniors over 70.

 Lastly, EVS work is hard work.

 The crew is usually short-handed.
-They work every-ther weekend and half of the hlidays each year.
+They work every-other weekend and half of the holidays each year.

-The work deals with all body fluids, contaminated needles, and occasionally cranky patients and demanding.
+The work deals with all body fluids, contaminated needles, and occasionally cranky patients and demanding schedules.

 It’s a tough life.